-The Ocean and Coastal Resource Management (OCRM) concentration combines the traditional fields of marine science, policy, and law with courses focused on the economic and management challenges posed by increased coastal development, demand for ocean resources, and the threats from climate change.
-The many professional development opportunities afforded by the CBE position our students for leadership roles immediately upon graduation.
+The OCRM track is a combination of the traditional fields of marine science, policy, and law along with courses focusing on the economic and management challenges posed by increased coastal development, demand for ocean resources, and the threats from climate change.
+Many professional development opportunities are afforded by the Center for the Blue Economy (CBE) by positioning our students for leadership roles immediately upon graduation.

 The OCRM coursework provides rigorous qualitative and quantitative skills-building that is interdisciplinary, current, and practical.
 All students produce original interdisciplinary research on current marine issues relevant for policymaking and management decisions.